Rev. Barbara D. Jones

 Founder and President

-Barbara has served in numerous countries, leading teams around the world and utilizes her expertise to effectively aid and disciple others in creating Biblical unity and intercultural competencies.
-Currently, she is working to develop culturally competent individuals via the Christian Cultural Intelligence Group.
+Barbara has served in numerous countries, leading missional teams around the world and utilizes her expertise to effectively aid and disciple others in creating Biblical unity and developing intercultural competencies.
+She is a Qualified Administrator of the Intercultural Development Inventory, an Executive Coach, Speaker and Ordained Minister, who serves in partnership with the Christian Cultural Intelligence Group.

-As a missionary and consultant for the past twenty-five years, Barbara has developed several training modules to educate and coach hundreds of ministry, government, and corporate leaders.
-She travels extensively as a speaker and consultant and has been invited into several podcast communities.
-Additionally, she has worked with numerous Christian organizations, including the Evangelical Covenant Church, Church of God in Christ, CRU, World Relief, Mission to the World, the PCA Church, RUF, ICCM and The Edmiston Center.
+As a leader, missionary and consultant for the past 28 years, Barbara has developed several training modules to educate and coach hundreds of executive leaders, in government, corporate, denominational ministries and communities.
+She travels extensively as a speaker and has been invited into several podcast communities.
+Additionally, she continues to work with numerous local and global centered organizations, around the world.
 Her literary contributions include a published interview with BARNA, an organization that researches cultural and religious trends, as well as a chapter in the recently published Hear Us Emmanuel: Another Call for Racial Reconciliation, Representation, and Unity in the Church.
 Barbara is married to Ernest T. Jones, and is a mother and grandmother.

 Freda R. Gates